TimSamuelsen/CLID3DGUIdocs/docs/userinterface.rst

 **Dark time:**
 Determines the time in between exposures, dark time is used for stage movement and timing overhead.

-**Bit Depth:**
-Select the bit depth of your input images, the default is 1-bit binary images.
-Increasing the bit depth allows for varying depths of grayscale up to 8-bit grayscale images.

 Stage Control
 ---------------------------